sanger-pathogens/Artemis/README.md

 ### Notes for Download

-__Note for UNIX/Windows operating systems__: The Artemis tool suite requires Java version 1.8 to run.
+__Note for UNIX/Windows operating systems__: The previous v17.0.1 version of the Artemis software required Java version 1.8 to run.
+All subsequent versions from v18.0.0 onwards require a minimum of Java 9 and preferably Java 11.
 This must be installed first.

 __Note for MacOSX__: occasionally a browser decides to display the contents of the .dmg.gz archive file rather than downloading it.
 If this happens hold down the <control> key and click on the download link.
 A popup menu should appear, containing several choices.
 One of the choices should be something like "Save Link As" (or perhaps "Download Link...", "Save Link to Desktop", or a variation on this theme).
 Select that option, and the archive file should be download correctly.